veraramone/CV/VeraKireeva.md

 ### 100 Days of Code: The Complete Python Pro Bootcamp
 (link to GitHub)

-### Documenting APIs: A guide for technical writers and engineers by Tom Johnson
+### Documenting APIs: A guide for technical writers and engineers
 (link to GitHub)